Long-term tooth replacement with specialist surgical care in Sydney

 For more complex cases performed in a day hospital, a general anesthetic is administered by a fully qualified anesthetist.
 Dr van Mourik operates exclusively with Fellows of the Australian and New Zealand College of Anesthetists (FANZCA) to ensure the highest standards of safety and comfort throughout your treatment.

-Recovery After Dental Implant Surgery
+Recovery After Dental Implants

 Day surgery – Most dental implant procedures are completed as day surgery.
 If intravenous sedation or general anaesthesia is used, you will need someone to take you home.
 For procedures under local anaesthetic, many patients can drive themselves afterwards.